-With summer barely over (and even talk of it returning in the coming weeks with an ‘Indian summer’), it’s difficult to believe that Christmas is just a few months away.
+With summer barely still in full swing, it’s difficult to believe that Christmas is just a few months away.

 However, here at Velta we are already shipping goods into the UK ready for Christmas and have been doing so since May!

 This doesn’t mean you have missed the boat in getting your goods in time for Christmas though – As long as you act now!

 If you are sourcing products from China, India or anywhere else in Asia, it will take roughly 4 to 6 weeks (not accounting for production time) for import into the UK via sea so there’s still time to get your goods by mid – October / November, enabling you to capitalise on your businesses profitability during the festive spending spree.

 So what can you do to ensure you get your products on time?

 There are various factors that could impact on your lead time from production to getting your goods on sale so, where possible, it’s always best to order early.
 Things to bear in mind include: